Skip to content

 • Memory and session history

-The only features that require an internet connection are AI chat, voice input/output, and wake word responses (because the AI processing happens in the cloud).
+The only features that require an internet connection are AI chat, voice input/output, and wake word responses (because the heavy processing occurs in the cloud).

 Your vault is just a folder of plain text files — back it up however you’d normally back up files: